jsh58/Genrich/README.md

   </tr>
   <tr>
     <td align="center">10. peak</td>
-    <td>Summit position: the midpoint of the interval reaching the highest significance (the longest interval in case of ties)</td>
+    <td>Summit position: the midpoint of the peak interval reaching the highest significance (the longest interval in case of ties)</td>
   </tr>
 </table>